Jayboy628/ETL_Automated_OOP_Python/README.md

 ## My Background

 My name is Shaunjay Brown and I have years of experience in Business Intelligence and Data Analysis.
-Data extraction is one of my many functions in BI and I mainly used SSIS and SQL to Extract Transform and Load.
+Data extraction is one of my many functions and I mainly used SSIS and SQL to Extract Transform and Load.
 However, I find that SSIS is better suited for large functions like data migration because SSIS has a high overhead cost with maintenance, performance and more importantly time consuming.
 I am very excited for my new love for python and using pandas with python allows me to quickly profile the data and quickly decide what I need for my reports.
 I am going to illustrate a production ready ETL pipeline in python using Pandas tool to write python code and Visual studio to refactorize the code into an object oriented code.

 # OOP - "Automate ETL process using Python and AWS"